Vinyl Mastering Notes

 We generally prefer that clients send us the regular stereo mix and we will apply the correct mono summing on bass frequencies as appropriate.

-Very heavy bass (constant dance / sub woofer type bass) might have to be summed mono at 600-800hz for good results.
-600-800hz is a very safe figure intended to stop mastering amateurs completely screwing up their vinyl with out of phase bass.
-Very generally speaking, for most amateurs keeping everything from 0-600hz mono will make a record ‘punch’ more due to the physics of how a cutting head works.
-We understand that this is somewhat higher than the 300-400hz some plants recommend, but in our experience an out of phase or excessive stereo bass is much more damaging than a well done stereo bass is pleasing.
+Very heavy bass (constant dance / sub woofer type bass) might have to be summed mono at 0-300Hz for good results.
+Up to 300Hz is a very safe figure intended to stop mastering amateurs completely screwing up their vinyl with out of phase bass.
+Very generally speaking, for most amateurs keeping everything from at least 0-150hz mono will make a record ‘punch’ more due to the physics of how a cutting head works.
+In our experience an out of phase or excessive stereo bass is much more damaging than a well done stereo bass is pleasing.

 Sometimes we can avoid mono summing any frequencies at all (although this is rare with modern masters).
 Basically we use two pieces of equipment for dealing with problem bass – the ‘absolute stop’ to protect the head for stereo bass is an elliptical equalizer with anything between a 75 to 300hz crossover depending on the music and how it’s mastered.
 For most tracks these days both extremes are rare and usually the 150hz setting is chosen.
 If we mono sum the track on our console during pre-listening and find phase issues we will simply ramp up a second mono summing box.